Mythri532/docker/Readme2.md

 **Node** - Nodes are the physical servers or VMs<br>

-**Pod** – smallest unit of  k8s, abstraction over container.Usually one application per pod.Each pod get its own ip address(internal ip address).whenever the pod <br>
-dies new pod with new ip gets created<br>
+**Pod** – smallest unit of  k8s, abstraction over container.Usually one application per pod.Each pod get its own ip address(internal ip address).whenever the pod dies new pod with new ip gets created<br>

 **Service** – Assigns a permannent ip address to a pod.
 Lifecycle of pod and application is not connected.
 Whenever you want to access the app through browser so<<br> external service can be used and if you wantto access the database with public access then we can create internalservice.<br>